manuelcaeiro/go-storyteller/README.md

 The code in this repository is under the _MIT License_.
 You may obtain a copy of the _MIT License_ [here](https://opensource.org/licenses/MIT)

 The story in the JSON file has the same copyright and is under the _Creative Commons License_ [Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/)

+# TO-DO
+- Upon request (plus a suitable donation): Add a first page that displays a choice list between several (when available) stories.